slowernews/hamster-system/README.md

 ####Cabinet:

 - to simplify and optimize your workflow, your project references and notes are always stored here (not inside project folders).
-They are managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).
+They are managed in Evernote using a Hamster-note a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).

 - name your notes using project folders notation: